Nicolas-Schmidt/BayesSPsurv/README.md

 **BayesSPsurv** uses an MCMC algorithm for Bayesian inference (Gibbs sampling and Metropolis-Hastings) to estimate the models listed above.

-### Why BayesSPsurv
+### Why BayesSPsurv?

 Scholars across multiple academic disciplines often analyze time-to-event data via conventional survival models.
 While useful, these models rely on two core assumptions that are not always tenable:

--   That all units will eventually experience the event of interest.
+-   Not all units may experience the event of interest.

--   That observations are independent from each other after controlling for covariates.
+-   Observations may not be independent from each other after controlling for covariates.

 **BayesSPsurv** allows users to estimate Bayesian Spatial split-population (SP) survival (cure) models with spatial frailties in